medavox/articles/star trek redo.md

 yet it and the Federation have tense relations (possibly due to a disagreement on some obscure political principles, a la the tendency of the Left to schism)?

+The idea being, to not have simple straw-man enemies that it's obvious we're supposed to dislike.
+'Enemies' should have a viewpoint that is understandable, or at least partially.

+Major command decisions should require consensus of at least 2 of the 3 senior officers.
+In fact, the command structure should be less militaristic in general

 Realism of Details
 -----
 * Seatbelts.